 If you are filing a late re-registration application, you must provide a letter explaining all of your reasons for filing outside of the re-registration period.
 If you are filing after the re-registration period because of the DHS announcement of the termination of TPS for your country, please explain how that announcement affected you, including how the termination decisions impacted your failure to re-register.
 However, if the announcement of the TPS termination did not cause you to file late, you should not include it as a reason.
 Please remember to be truthful in explaining your reasons.

-Any eligible beneficiary under the TPS designation for Honduras who either does not possess an EAD that is automatically extended, or wishes to apply for a new EAD may file Form I–765 with appropriate fee (or fee waiver request).
-If approved, USCIS will issue an EAD with a Jan.
+Any eligible beneficiary under the TPS designation for Honduras who either does not possess an EAD that is automatically extended, or who wishes to apply for a new EAD, may file Form I–765 with appropriate fee (or fee waiver request).
+If approved, we will issue an EAD with an Oct.
 4, 2021, expiration date.
-Similarly, USCIS will issue an EAD with a Jan.
+Similarly, we will issue an EAD with an Oct.
 4, 2021, expiration date for those with pending EAD applications that are ultimately approved.

 Other Immigration Options

 You might be eligible for other immigration options listed on the Explore My Options page.